Operational clarity for daily work

 Laundry Manager

-Oversees all laundry operations including washing, drying, ironing and coordination with dry cleaners.
-Responsible for sorting and maintaining linen quality.
+Runs all laundry operations: washing, drying, ironing, and coordination with dry cleaners.
+Sorts the linen and keeps its quality up.

 Linen Room Supervisor